 With the Boat finished, I got down to putting together the new slayer chassis.
 It was a fairly simple plastic jack kit, and it went together easily, even though it has more parts than I’d really want it too.
 The head is in two parts, the leg is 3 separate sections, you know, simple thing.
 But it went together easily.

-What was even better here, was that I was able to easily magnetize up erebus as well, freeing me to canabilize the old, metal Erebus I had and convert him back into a slayer.
-I just magnetized the neck, and put a little magnet in each of the back shoulders and the vents.
+What was even better here, was that I was able to easily magnetize up Erebus as well, freeing me to canabalize the old, metal Erebus I had and convert him back into a slayer.
+I just magnetized the nec, and put a little magnet in each of the back shoulders and the vents.
 Simple as anything!

 With the slayer done, I stepped into the Army box.
 The first thing I tackled, knowing I needed to play the 9 slayers list, was the Black Ogrun Ironmongers.